min69u/Reforestation/README.md

-## Did you know you should always take an extra pair of pants golfing?
-Just in case you get a hole in one.
+## Wife told me to take the spider out instead of killing it...
+We had some drinks, cool guy, wants to be a web developer.